Services

 FIAT ON/OFF RAMP ACCOUNT:

-Companies that convert digital assets to/from fiat currencies like USD wil typically utilize a reputable centralized exchange, e.g. Coinbase or Kraken, to interact with their commercial bank accounts).
+Companies that convert digital assets to/from fiat currencies like USD will typically utilize a reputable centralized exchange, e.g. Coinbase or Kraken, to interact with their commercial bank accounts).
 This fiat on/off ramp account can also serve as a treasury account.

 PETTY CASH / OPERATIONS WALLET: